joyceeexinyiwang/joyceeexinyiwang.github.io/index.md

 # Hi there, my name is Joyce Wang (王心怡).

-I am an adisciplinary researcher fascinated with cultural narratives of technology, data practices, and ethnography.
+I am an aspiring researcher and ethnographer fascinated with data practices, cultural narratives around technology, and community building.

 I was born and raised in Beijing.
 At the moment, I am an undergrad studying Computer Science and Drama (Video and Media Design track) at Carnegie Mellon University.